 W2 Record Retention Guidelines You Should Know for Tax Season

-Employers need to follow W2 record retention guidelines to remain in good standing with the IRS.
-With tax season around the corner, you may be looking for a reminder of the retention guidelines for your tax forms.
-In the event that the IRS requests old tax records or you need to produce them for your employees, you will want a system in place to neatly house the forms.
-You may also be interested in a software solution for storing and organizing all the files you have to store, and AMS has a quality tax software ideal for form storage.
+In the event that the IRS requests old tax records or you need to produce them for employees, you will want a system in place to neatly house the forms.
+You may be interested in a software solution that also stores and organizes all of the files that you must retain.
+Our W2/1099 Forms Filer base program is a quality tax software solution for form storage.

 Why Do Employers Retain W2 Forms?